bcit-ltc/infrastructure-documentation/docs/1_workflow-details/deployment-packages.md

 ## First steps *kustomizing* the Deployment Package

 The `generic-dev` deployment package contains example bases that might help give you an idea about how different workloads can be structured.
-The package also has example `dev`, `staging`, and `production` overlays that can be used as starting points for the kustomization.
+The package also has example `review`, `latest`, and `stable` overlays that can be used as starting points for the kustomization.

 === "nginx-unprivileged"